rlehfeld/rpyc-ng/docs/install.rst

 Platforms and Interpreters
 --------------------------
-RPyC is a pure-python library, and as such can run on any architecture and platform that runs python (or one of its other implementations), both 32- and 64-bit.
+RPyC-NG is a pure-python library, and as such can run on any architecture and platform that runs python (or one of its other implementations), both 32- and 64-bit.
 This is also true for a client and its server, which may run on different architectures.
 The latest release supports: